 Regular exercising has become a necessity considering the unhealthy lifestyle and busy schedule that we follow.
 Though many of us pay a lot of attention to the foods that we eat before working out, many of us make the mistake of not drinking enough water.
 To get the maximum out of your workout session, it is necessary to ensure that you stay hydrated.
 A very small amount of dehydration can lower your stamina to exercise.
-One of the main reasons of this is most of don’t know how much water you need to drink when working out.
+One of the main reasons for this is most of don’t know how much water you need to drink when working out.
 In this blog, we discuss in detail how much water you need to drink when exercising.

 The Risks Related to Dehydration

 When you work out, you are at a higher risk of losing water through breathing and sweating.
 As a result, it is very important to ensure that you stay hydrated when working out.
 If you are already dehydrated before you start working out, you will easily get tired even before you complete the session.
 Dehydration makes you feel dizzy, lethargic, muscle soreness and you also become susceptible to cramps.

 Water plays an important role in lubricating your body, which is very important for a proper workout.
 Water is also a vital element in the chemical reactions that take place in our body.
 When the chemical reactions slow down, your muscles and tissues take time to recover after a strenuous workout session.